 We also use fabric technologies like ionic+™, an embedded silver-ion anti-bacterial technology that inhibits the growth of bacteria on fabrics, Polygiene BioStatic™, a natural silver-salt anti-odor application, and brrrº, a fabric knitting technology that provides a superior cooling effect on the skin with wicking and quick dry properties, that improve the longevity and performance of our products.
 Clothes made with ionic+™ and Polygiene BioStatic™ will continue to smell fresh match after match, and need fewer washes in between, and clothes made with brrrº will help improve your performance on the hottest days.
 Read our product details to look for products made using ionic+™, Polygiene BioStatic™ and brrrº.

-+99% of our fabric by weight is produced in mills certified by OEKO-TEX® S100 and 29% is produced by mills approved by bluesign® helping us ensure our production is done responsibly, with safe chemistry, better resource use and minimal impact on people and the environment
+100% of 2023 fabric is produced in mills certified by OEKO-TEX® S100 and 46% is produced by mills approved by bluesign® helping us ensure our production is done responsibly, with safe chemistry, better resource use and minimal impact on people and the environment

 Certifications such as OEKO-TEX® S100 and bluesign® approval help us ensure our production is done responsibly, with safe chemistry (i.e., no harmful substances), better resource use and minimal impact on people and the environment.
 In addition to certifications on many of our fabrics, we are working with our factories to move towards full product certification, meaning that in addition to the fabrics, we plan to move all of our trims, printing and washes (such as enzyme and rinse washes) to certified vendors.